"Climate Change" Initiatives

 02Basic View

-Recognizing that rising temperatures due to climate change will have a significant impact on our business, the Nisso Group is enhancing the quality and quantity of information disclosure based on the TCFD (Task Force on Climate-related Financial Disclosures) framework of "Governance", "Strategy", "Risk Management", and "Indicators and Targets".
+Recognizing that rising temperatures due to climate change significantly impact business, the Nisso Group is enhancing both the quality and quantity of information disclosure based on the TCFD framework of “Governance,” “Strategy,” “Risk Management,” and “Indicators and Targets.”

 (1)Governance